SuzanDewitz/autotraderss-react-frontend/README.md

 - The navbar serves as a crucial element for easy navigation throughout the site.
 It allow users to explore different sections and pages of the website conveniently.
 Whether it's accessing specific categories, browsing through listings, or accessing account-related information, the navbar provides a streamlined way to navigate the site.

 - When a user opens the AutoTrader page, they cannot save other people's cars without logging in.
 They are required to log in first in order to save cars and also have the option to follow them.
 The navbar dynamically updates its links based on the user's state.
 For instance, if a user is logged in, they will see related to their account, such as profile, follow, unfollow, and saved items.
 On the other hand, if a user is not logged in, they will not be able to save the cars they are interested in.

 - Additionally, the navbar incorporates a search bar.
 This search functionality  enables users to search among the various listings available on the site.
-By simply entering keywords or specific criteria into the search bar, users can quickly find relevant listings, making their browsing experience more efficient and tailored to their preferences.

-  Overall, the combination of a well-designed navbar and search functionality enhances the user experience by providing intuitive navigation and efficient access to desired content.
+By simply entering keywords or specific criteria into the search bar, users can quickly find relevant listings, making their browsing experience more efficient and tailored to their preferences.Overall, the combination of a well-designed navbar and search functionality enhances the user experience by providing intuitive navigation and efficient access to desired content.

 <br>